-We're improving the way we manage information about Australia’s biodiversity.
-The new Biodiversity Data Repository will keep better track of the variety of life in Australia.
+We are improving the way we manage information about Australia’s biodiversity.
+The new Biodiversity Data Repository will help us keep better track of the variety of plant and animal life in Australia.

-There's a lot of data about plants, animals, fungi and other organisms.
+Across Australia there is a lot of data about plants, animals, fungi and other organisms.
 This data is spread across all levels of government, industry and research institutions.
-We want to make it easier for people to find all this information by bringing it together in one place.

 The Biodiversity Data Repository will:

-- make data on living things easier to find, access, share and use
+- make data on living things in Australia easier to find, access, share and use

 - create a system that will work side-by-side with existing environment information systems

-This standard will make it easier to use biodiversity data to help with environmental planning and conservation.
+This Standard can capture richer and more detailed information than any previous Standard.
+This will make it easier to share biodiversity data to help with environmental planning and conservation.

 Get in touch